rdk/p2rank/misc/tutorials/dev/ions/ions-prediction-method-development-log.md

 * Move `duplets.csv` and `triplets.csv` to `src/main/resources/tables/propensities/Ions_Mg_Dev200Inv`.
 * From `aa-propensities.csv` take columns `(pos_ratio, pos_ratio^2)` and add to `src/main/resources/tables/aa-propensities.csv` as `(Ions_Mg_Dev200Inv, Ions_Mg_Dev200Inv^2)`.

-Note: these propensity features were added ad hoc during peptide binding site prediction and the whole prosess should be redesigned.
+Note: these propensity features were added ad hoc during peptide binding site prediction, and the whole prosess should be redesigned.

 Now we can use new features (after rebuild).
 ~~~